yiqiwangphysics/yiqiwangphysics.github.io/_projects/levitated.md

 Currently, we are working on levitating a larger and colder Helium-4 drops to study quantum optomechanics in new regimes.
 This work provides a unique avenue to access to research macroscopic quantume phenomena, non-Guassian optomechanics.

 In the meantime, we are also explore the possibility to levitated He-3 drop in vacuum.
 And this project also gives the special access to study the opto-rotation dynamics in quantum regime.
+Please keep an eye on this exciting and intriguing project!

 <div class="row mt-6">
     <div class="col-sm mt-3 mt-md-0" align="center">